eliasemel/PokemonFetcher/README.md

 # PokemonFetcher

-Simple thing MVVM based app that fetches list of pokemons and navigates to the details page.
+A Simple MVVM based app that fetches list of pokemons and navigates to the details page.

 ### Showcases